indrora/ponzu/docs/content/docs/spec.md

 # Record Types

-All Ponzu record headers are encoded as CBOR bodies.
+All Ponzu record information headers are encoded as CBOR bodies.

 The defined record types are